Thyroid cancer warning signs.

 Thyroid cancer is also highly likely in a patient who has a thyroid nodule and has:

-Thyroid cancer lymph nodes are frequently cystic and can often appear lower in the neck than metastases from other head and neck primary sites.
+Metastatic lymph nodes from malignant thyroid tumour are frequently cystic and can often appear lower in the neck than metastases from other head and neck primary sites.
 The nodes are usually large, round and have loss of the normal architecture.
-The appearance on ultrasound often mimics the appearance of the primary thyroid cancer and punctate echogenic foci (PEF) appearing as small bright flecks can often be seen.
+The appearance on ultrasound often mimics the appearance of the primary cancer and punctate echogenic foci (PEF) appearing as small bright flecks can often be seen.

 3. Hoarse Voice: